Drains: Everything You Need to Know

 Drains are often placed in patients to allow for drainage of a site.
-The most common indication for drains is to evacuate abscesses/infection.
+The most common indications for drains is to evacuate abscesses, infections, and/or excess fluids.
 Nurses caring for patients with drains are often intimidated and overwhelmed.
 In this CE course you will learn about drain management and how care for patients with drains.

 - Types of Drains

 - Infections 101: A Brief History of Drains

 - Patient Considerations for Percutaneous Drain Placement

 - Drain Management

 - How to Flush a Drain Using a Three-way Stopcock

 - Is this Normal?
 Drain Troubleshooting

 Nursing CE Central is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.